 We’ve polled everyone from teachers to administrators to BTDT parents to find out what’s worked for them, and here are our top tips and tricks for helping your kids avoid the summer slide.

-1. Use a rewards system for practicing their skills.
+1. Use a rewards system to help them practice reading skills

 Find out what motivates your kids — whether it’s ice cream, stickers on a chart, or extra video game time — and set that as the reward for reading 20 minutes each day or brushing up on those multiplication tables.
 I love this Summer Reading game free printable collection (it’s free, with newsletter signup) at Chikabug.